Last Updated: December 20, 2022

-Graphics cards that have been used in PCs that "mine" cryptocurrencies like Bitcoin or Ethereum (or other minable coins like Ravencoin), generally get a fairly bad wrap in PC gaming and hardware circles.
-Quite commonly, the general consensus is they should be avoided as a purchase since running a GPU to mine 24/7 will shorten its lifespan.
+Graphics cards that have been used in PCs that mine cryptocurrencies like Bitcoin, Ravencoin, Ethereum Classic, Monero, Dogecoin and so on generally get a fairly bad wrap in PC gaming and hardware circles.
+Quite commonly, the general consensus is that such graphics cards should be avoided as a purchase since GPU mining will shorten the lifespan of the card.

 But is this fear of buying a used mining GPU warranted?
 Does crypto mining really damage modern graphics cards more so than an avid gamer would?
 Or are used mining cards worth buying for your custom gaming PC build or upgrade?
 Here I'll share my thoughts as someone who has kept a close eye on both the GPU and cryptocurrency markets in recent times.

 When it comes to buying a used graphics card that came from a mining rig, if you do a little research you'll find two general schools of thought on the issue.

 Argument A: Mining Damages a GPU Too Much

 The argument against buying a graphics card that has been previously used in a mining rig is the fact that GPUs in a mining rig are constantly running, often 24/7.
 When you compare that to a typical gaming-only PC where the GPU is only put under load when actually running a game or other graphically-intensive applications (such as 3D rendering or design), you can see why this argument makes logical sense (at least on the surface).